yash-devop/yash-devop/README.md

-## 👋Hi there, I'm Yash but you can call me Sentio!
+## 👋Hi there, I'm Yash but you can call me yash-devop!

 I'm a Full Stack Developer and a B.Tech CSE Final Year Student.
 I am passionate about crafting end-to-end applications that adhere to the highest standards of code quality and best practices.